uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In 1818, a Crown representative, Captain Thomas G.
 Anderson, gave the following account of a meeting between Anishinaabe peoples and the Crown at Drummond Island in Lake Huron.

-The Chiefs did decamp, laying down a broad Wampum Belt, made in 1764… Orcata [an Anishinaabe] speaker … holding the Belt of 1764 in his hand …
+> The Chiefs did decamp, laying down a broad Wampum Belt, made in 1764… Orcata [an Anishinaabe] speaker … holding the Belt of 1764 in his hand …
 said: Father, this my ancestors received from our Father, Sir.
-W.
-Johnson.
+W. Johnson.
 You sent word to all your red children to assemble at the crooked place (Niagara).
 They heard your voice—obeyed the message—and the next summer met you at the place.
 You then laid this belt on a mat, and said—‘Children, you must all touch this Belt of Peace.
 I touch it myself, that we may all be brethren united, and hope our friendship will never cease.
-I will
+I will<!--x-->
 call you my children; will send warmth (presents) to your country; and your families shall never be in want.
 Look towards the rising sun.
 My Nation is as brilliant as it is, and its word cannot be violated.’
 Father, your words were true—all you promised came to pass.